kanmii/ebnis/README.md

 or run `docker ps` in another shell to obtain your `container_id`

-To make it easy, a `bash` alias was created: `conn-iex` See the file `backend/entrypoint.sh`
+To make it easy, a `bash` alias was created: `conn-iex` See the file `ex/entrypoint.sh`

-# Testing elixir backend
+# Testing elixir app

 In a new shell, `docker-compose exec` into a running `api` docker-compose service container running in development mode: